-Leading on from last year’s Anatomy Season Clod Ensemble ran a series of open workshops from July culminating in a Symposium in Autumn 2012.
+Leading on from the Anatomy Season in 2011, Clod Ensemble ran a series of open workshops culminating in a Symposium in Autumn 2012.

 Highlights included two workshops inspired by Leonardo Da Vinci’s anatomical drawings, which were on public exhibition for the first time since 1972.